 How to decide what clothes to keep?

-If you love an item, you wear it regularly, it fits you well, you feel good in it, it is in good condition, and it fits your current lifestyle – definitely keep it.
+If you love an item, wear it regularly, it fits you well, feels good in it, is in good condition, and fits your current lifestyle – definitely keep it.

 Simple as that!